toshiki-ebata/portfolio/wp-content/plugins/insta-gallery/readme.txt

 == Description ==

 Easy and simple way to display your Instagram images on the website.
-Display pictures from Instagram account as Gallery or as Carousel Slider.
-There is no need to configure APIs or login anywhere, just paste your Instagram Username or Tagname and configure your settings. it's a game of few seconds and your pictures will be on the website.
+Display pictures from your Instagram account as Gallery or as Carousel Slider. just paste your Instagram Access Token, configure gallery settings and your pictures will be visible on the website. it's compatible with IE 10+, Safari 6.1+ and all other modern web browsers.

+**Note:** plugin version 2.x is a major update and it requires Instagram access token to display user media, if you are using version 1.x then please backup plugin files before update, it will help you downgrade if there is any issue with latest update.

 **Demo:** you can see demo [Here](https://www.karansingh.ml/public/demo/insta-gallery/) or check 'screenshots' section below.

-**How to use:** add new gallery in plugin setting panel and copy/paste the generated shortcode in the pages/posts content OR you can use the 'Instagram Gallery' Widget within widget section.
+**How to use:** generate Instagram access token and update the token in plugin panel. then add new gallery in plugin setting panel and copy/paste the generated shortcode in the pages/posts content OR you can use the 'Instagram Gallery' Widget within widget section.

 = Translations =
 * Spanish (Mauricio Santelices)